BertHav/Omgevingsmonitor_Software/README.md

 Therefore, perform the following steps:

-Go to the folder C:\Users\<user>\STM32Cube\Repository\STM32Cube_FW_L0_V1.12.2\Drivers\CMSIS\DSP Select the folder Include and use Ctrl-C to copy the contents In the Project Explorer select the folder Drivers/CMSIS/DSP and use Ctrl-V Go to the folder C:\Users\<user>\STM32Cube\Repository\STM32Cube_FW_L0_V1.12.2\Drivers\CMSIS Select the folder Lib and use Ctrl-C to copy the contents.
+- Go to the folder C:\Users\<user>\STM32Cube\Repository\STM32Cube_FW_L0_V1.12.2\Drivers\CMSIS\DSP
+- Select the folder Include and use Ctrl-C to copy the contents
+- In the Project Explorer select the folder Drivers/CMSIS/DSP and use Ctrl-V
+- Go to the folder C:\Users\<user>\STM32Cube\Repository\STM32Cube_FW_L0_V1.12.2\Drivers\CMSIS
+- Select the folder Lib and use Ctrl-C to copy the contents.
-In the Project Explorer select the folder Drivers/CMSIS and use Ctrl-V (For Linux the folders can be found under ~/STM32Cube/Repository/STM32Cube_FW_L0_V1.12.0/Drivers/CMSIS.)
+- In the Project Explorer select the folder Drivers/CMSIS and use Ctrl-V
+- (For Linux the folders can be found under ~/STM32Cube/Repository/STM32Cube_FW_L0_V1.12.0/Drivers/CMSIS.)

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

-## Known issues
-- If the OM runs on battery power and the boot button is pressed, it can take up to half a minute before the device is fully operational and the LED display starts when using a Sensirion sen5x sensor.
-- If 3 red LEDs illuminate repeatedly during start-up, the reset button must be pressed for approximately 3 seconds.
-This ensures that the ESP has sufficient time to reset.
-Then check whether the WiFi connection still works correctly.
-The OM must have uploaded the first values ​​for temperature and humidity within one minute.
-If in doubt, the procedure for connecting to the home network can be carried out again.
-- The system must be reset twice to reach optimal energy saving mode.
-- If the user button is pressed to change the LED mode, it may take up to 30 seconds for the system to enter standby mode when a sen5x is attached.
-This is not really an issue because the system is waiting for a particle measurement.

-#### version 4.31 Building on fresh Ubuntu verified.
+#### version 4.31
+Building on fresh Ubuntu verified.
 Readme instruction supplemented and corrected.
 Some files renamed to lower case and aligned with the sourcefiles.

-#### version 4.3 Various fixes to better handle error handling in different conditions.
+#### version 4.3
+Various fixes to better handle error handling in different conditions.
 Feedback when the user button is pressed by the VOC LED, which then lights up white briefly.
 The 128x64 OLED display is optionally added to the I2C2 bus.
 This option is disabled by default in the build.

-#### version 4.2 optional display can be compiled for local display of values. (still in development) The define directive "#define SSD1306" is located at about line 24 in ssd1306_128x64_i2c.h
+#### version 4.2
+Optional display can be compiled for local display of values. (still in development) The define directive "#define SSD1306" is located at about line 24 in ssd1306_128x64_i2c.h

 #### version 4.01
 Correction for LED color on low battery and some clean up.